cockroachdb/docs/v2.1/change-data-capture.md

 In this example, you'll set up a changefeed for a single-node cluster that is connected to a Kafka sink.

-{{site.data.alerts.callout_info}}
-CDC an enterprise feature.
-To request and enable a trial or full enterprise license, see [Enterprise Licensing](enterprise-licensing.html).
-{{site.data.alerts.end}}
+1. If you don't already have one, [request a trial enterprise license](enterprise-licensing.html).

-1. In a terminal window, start `cockroach`:
+2. In a terminal window, start `cockroach`:

     {% include copy-clipboard.html %}
     ~~~ shell
     $ cockroach start --insecure --listen-addr=localhost --background
     ~~~

-2. Download and extract the [Confluent Open Source platform](https://www.confluent.io/download/) (which includes Kafka).
+3. Download and extract the [Confluent Open Source platform](https://www.confluent.io/download/) (which includes Kafka).

-3. Move into the extracted `confluent-<version>` directory and start Confluent:
+4. Move into the extracted `confluent-<version>` directory and start Confluent:

     {% include copy-clipboard.html %}
     ~~~ shell